 Deputy Minister Hayk Harutyunyan of the Ministry of Energy Infrastructure and Natural Resources of Armenia reportedly shared with Arka News Agency that about 40 companies have expressed interest in the project.
 “The tender is scheduled to be completed in the second quarter of 2018,” he said.
 Harutyunyan believes the tariff for this project is expected to be ‘record low’.
-The government of Armenia is able to increase the capacity of the project up to 100 MW, depending on investors’ interest.
+The government of Armenia can increase the project's capacity up to 100 MW, depending on investors’ interest.

-Armenia has built a viable energy system and now aims to develop less costly sources of energy and increase the energy diversification.
+Armenia has built a viable energy system and now aims to develop less costly energy sources and increase energy diversification.
 Energy security and energy independence represent two important elements of the national security strategy of Armenia.
-Hence, the development of the energy sector has always been an issue of primary importance within the government’s agenda of economic reform.
+Hence, the energy sector's development has always been an issue of primary importance within the government’s agenda of economic reform.
 The country has potential to quintuple the contribution of renewable electricity between 2015 and 2025.
 It is estimated that Armenia has more than 1,000 MW of technically viable capacity from solar photovoltaic (PV).

-Natural climatic conditions in Armenia according to CIS Countries Photovoltaic (Solar PV) Market Outlook 2016 - 2025 are enough favorable for solar energy use.
+Natural climatic conditions in Armenia according to CIS Countries Photovoltaic (Solar PV) Market Outlook 2016 - 2025 are favourable enough for solar energy use.
 Annual Average value of sunshine hours is 2,500 hours.
-Average annual flow of solar radiation on horizontal surface is 1,720 kWh/m2.
+The average annual flow of solar radiation on a horizontal surface is 1,720 kWh/m2.
 For comparing purposes, in Central Europe this average value is 1,000kWh/m2, particularly in Poland, Czech Republic, and Slovakia 950- 1,050kWh/m2, in Hungary – 1,200kWh/m2, in Bulgaria - 2,000 kWh/m2.

-On the territory of Armenia, actual annual average hours of sunshine (i.e. possible sunshine Hours minus time period during which the sun is covered by clouds) depends on site of Consideration and varies from 2,000 to 2,800 hours/year.
+On the territory of Armenia, actual annual average hours of sunshine (i.e. possible sunshine Hours minus time period during which clouds cover the sun) depends on site of Consideration and varies from 2,000 to 2,800 hours/year.
 This value constitutes more than 50% of possible sunshine hours.
 Actual sunshine hours for Yerevan are 2,700, for Martuni - 2,750, for Ashtarak-2,837, for Vanadzor-2,019, for Idjevan-1,827 hours.
-For the territory of Armenia as a whole, actual annual average hours of sunshine are equal to 2,500 hours.
+For Armenia's territory as a whole, actual annual average hours of sunshine are equal to 2,500 hours.

 More information about Armenian solar market you may read here: CIS Countries Photovoltaic (Solar PV) Market Outlook 2016 - 2025